 Custom solutions extend across several applications:

-• Mainstream, Side-Stream, and Adapter Cables: For measuring and monitoring vital signs such as CO₂ concentration and respiratory rates.
+- Mainstream, Side-Stream, and Adapter Cables: Measures and monitors vital indicators, including CO₂ concentration and respiration rates.

-• Specialized Electrode Harnesses: Designed for distinct diagnostic or therapeutic functions.
+- Specialized Electrode Harnesses: Designed for specific diagnostic or therapeutic functions.

-• Imaging Device Harnesses: These include ultrasound transducer cables and endoscope assemblies.
+- Imaging Device Harnesses: These include endoscope assemblies and ultrasound transducer cables.

-• Ancillary Accessories: Including medical-grade silicone components, neuro-monitoring cables, and fetal monitoring harnesses.
+- Ancillary Accessories: These include medical-grade silicone components, neuro-monitoring wires, and fetal monitoring harnesses.

 Production Process and Quality Control